piaseckioliwier/wiselock/README.md

 ---

-## Bezpieczeństwo i higiena

-Zalecenia projektowe (guardrails):

-- **domyślnie nie aplikuj zmian** bez `--apply` (albo bez potwierdzenia w `--interactive`),
-- loguj dokładnie: patch, parametry, verdict review,
-- limity na rozmiar kontekstu i liczbę plików,
-- wyraźne rozróżnienie: „generator” nie uruchamia komend, tylko produkuje patch,
-- test runner uruchamia tylko komendy z config/flag (brak „dowolnej egzekucji” z outputu modelu).
+## Security and hygiene

+Recommended design guardrails:

+- **do not apply changes by default** without `--apply` (or confirmation in `--interactive`),
+- log everything clearly: patch, parameters, review verdict,
+- limits on context size and number of files,
+- clear separation: the “generator” never runs commands, it only produces a patch,
+- test runner executes only commands from config/flags (no “arbitrary execution” from model output).

 ---

 ## Roadmap

-- `--interactive` z wygodnym viewerem diffa
+- `--interactive` with a convenient diff viewer
-- profile i polityki gate’ów
-- automatyczna pętla naprawcza:
+- profiles and gate policies
+- automatic repair loop:
-  - testy fail → streszczenie błędów → poprawka patcha → ponowny review → retry
+  - tests fail → summarize errors → patch fix → re-review → retry
-- lepsze „smart context” (ranking plików po relewancji)
+- better “smart context” (file relevance ranking)
-- integracja z CI (komentarze do PR / check run)
+- CI integration (PR comments / check runs)
-- wsparcie dla monorepo i wielu runnerów testów

----

-## Kontrybucje

-Ten repozytorium ma być praktyczne: prosty core, a reszta jako moduły (provider adapters, UI, profiles).

-Jeśli chcesz pomóc:

-- dodaj adapter do kolejnego providera,
-- dopracuj heurystyki kontekstu,
-- zaproponuj format review, który lepiej się parsuje i jest bardziej stabilny,
-- dodaj przykładowe profile dla popularnych stacków.

----

-## Licencja

-Do ustalenia (np.
-MIT/Apache-2.0).
+- support for monorepos and multiple test runners